-Many polarization fields will produce the same electrodynamic forces and flows because only divergence of polarization enters Maxwell's equation, relating charge and electric field.
+Many polarization fields will produce the same electric and magnetic fields, and current, because only the divergence of the polarization enters Maxwell's first equation, relating charge and electric field.
 The curl of any function can be added to a polarization field without changing the electric field at all.
 The divergence of the curl is always zero.
-Models must describe the charge distribution an+d how it varies to be unique.
+Models of structures that produce polarization cannot be uniquely determined from electrical measurements for the same reason.
+Models must describe charge distribution not just distribution of polarization to be unique.

-I propose a different paradigm to describe field dependent charge, i.e., the phenomenon of polarization.
-This operational definition of polarization has worked well in biophysics for fifty years, where a field dependent, time dependent polarization provides gating current that makes neurons respond sensitively to voltage.
-Theoretical estimates of polarization computed with this definition fit experimental data.
+I propose a different approach, using a different paradigm to describe field dependent charge, i.e., to describe the phenomena of polarization.
+I propose an operational definition of polarization that has worked well in biophysics where a field dependent, time dependent polarization provides the gating current that makes neuronal sodium and potassium channels respond to voltage.
+The operational definition has been applied successfully to experiments for nearly fifty years.
+Estimates of polarization have been computed from simulations, models, and theories using this definition and they fit experimental data quite well.

-I propose that operational definition be used to define polarization charge in general.
+I propose that the same operational definition be used to define polarization charge in experiments, models, computations, theories, and simulations of other systems.
 Charge movement needs to be computed from a combination of electrodynamics and mechanics because 'everything interacts with everything else'.

 The classical polarization field need not enter into that treatment at all.